Motivation-and-Behaviour/SquareEyes/docs/coding_manual/ethics/guidelines.md

 ## Guideline 3: Storage

-**All collected images must be stored securely and password-protected on the ACU secure network drive.
+**All collected images must be stored securely and password-protected on the ACU secure SharePoint site.
-Coders must not share their access passwords with anyone or give access to the ACU network drive to anyone outside of the coding team.**
+Coders must not share their access passwords with anyone or give access to the ACU SharePoint site to anyone outside of the coding team.**

-We'll provide access to the network drive during your time as a coder.
+We'll provide access to SharePoint during your time as a coder.
-When you finish coding, we'll revoke your access to the network drive.
+When you finish coding, we'll revoke your access to the SharePoint site.
-Don't copy or move any of the files off the network drive.[^1]
+Don't copy or move any of the files off the SharePoint site.[^1]

-[^1]: We make a limited exception for creating local caches under certain circumstances.
+[^1]: We make a limited exception for downloading local versions only for coding purposes.
-      See [Create a Local Cache](../../timelapse/setup/#create-a-local-cache) for more details.
+      See [Download the Participant Data](../coding_workflow/setup.md#44-set-the-image-order) for more details.
+      These files **MUST** be deleted once coding is complete.

 ## Guideline 4: Computer Security

 **Coders must not leave their computer containing unsecured data unattended.
 If coders leave their computer for any amount of time they must log out or lock their computer.**

-If you are signed into a computer which has access to the network drive, you must log out or lock the computer when you leave it for any period of time.
+You must log out or lock your computer when you leave it for any period of time.
 On Windows, you can lock the computer by pressing ++win+l++.

 Please do not lock the computer when you are finished for the day - make sure that you log out instead.